w3c/wai-curricula/content/designer/visual-design.md

 * design layouts to support text resizing without loss of content and functionality
 * design layouts to support text zooming and enlarging in different viewport sizes and through multiple breakpoints
 * design layouts that adapt their content view and operation to portrait and landscape orientations
-* design layouts with target sizes that adapt to different screen sizes and screen configurations, for example when creating responsive designs
+* design layouts with target sizes that adapt to different screen sizes, screen configurations, and style sheets, for example when creating responsive designs
 * design layouts to support user customization of line height, as well as spacing between paragraphs, words, and letters
 * define meaningful focus orders that adapt to different viewports, screen sizes, and multiple breakpoints
-* evaluate the overuse of design elements, in particular interactive widgets, images, and moving content
+* evaluate the potential overuse of design elements, in particular interactive widgets, images, and moving content
 * select elements that minimize distraction and cognitive overload

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Discuss with students the differences between web sites and applications that preserve content and functionality when resized up to 200% and those which do not.
-Explain that some people often must resize text to read it properly.
+Explain that some people often need to resize text to read it properly.
 For references on how to ensure text resizes up to 200%, see technique [G179: Ensuring that there is no loss of content or functionality when the text resizes and text containers do not change their width](https://www.w3.org/WAI/WCAG21/Techniques/general/G179).
 * Discuss the use of multiple screen sizes, screen configurations, and style sheets by people with low vision.
 Explain that these configurations often go beyond the traditional mobile, tablet, and desktop breakpoints.
 * Show examples of user interfaces showing up in both portrait and landscape modes.
 Explain that the ability to show an interface both in portrait and landscape is essential for people who cannot change their device orientation due to mobility impairments.
 * Show examples of different user interfaces that support customizing line height as well as spacing between paragraphs, words, and letters to support readability.